UtkarshTheDev/HomeMeal/project-docs/Implementation-Plan.md

   - Ensure to define proper foreign key constraints among the tables (for example, linking orders to users, chats to orders/users, etc.).
   - Incorporate indexes on frequently queried fields to enhance performance.

+_Status: [✓] DONE_
+All tables have been designed and user data is now being properly inserted into the respective tables after authentication.
+User flow has been updated to handle role-specific table entries and location data.

 ### Step 7: Enable Row-Level Security (RLS)

 - **Task:** Secure data access based on user roles and ownership.